 Theory: A student who is absent or tardy misses theoretical content related to the student learning outcomes of the course.
 It is the responsibility of the student to meet student learning outcomes of the course.
-Make up work will be assigned by a theory instructor.
+Make up work or remote attendance may be arranged at the discretion of the theory instructor on a case-by-case basis.